-Orthotics, Podiatry, Sports Medicine in Vancouver, White Rock
+Orthotics, Podiatry, Sports Medicine South Surrey, White Rock

 It is necessary for soft tissue adaptation to occur gradually.
 This will prevent potential overuse symptoms of the muscles, tendons, and ligaments that are now functioning at new angles.